Jiufen Old Street

 Jiufen Old Street is a series of alleyways and a night market in Jiufen, Ruifang District, New Taipei, Taiwan.
 National Geographic has called Old Street "one of the country's most iconic night markets".
 Fried fish, noodle soups, peanut ice cream rolls, pork dumplings, sweet potato and taro balls, and Taiwanese sausages are among the many food options available to visitors.
+There are also crafts and souvenirs.
+Jiufen Old Street is sometimes said to be an inspiration for Spirited Away.
+There is a Ghost Mask Museum.